Research seminar in discourse analysis: The paradox of discourse markers

 Evaluation methods

-The evaluation is performed through an individual or co-authored written essay (80% of the grade) verifying the student's ability to resolve problems analogous to the ones presented in class.
-This project may take the form of a replication study.
-Active participation in class (oral presentation of research project, timely submission of reading notes etc.) is evaluated at 20% of the final grade (it is not possible to repass this part of the evaluation in August).
+Assessment is based on an individual or co-authored written academic paper (75% of the mark) demonstrating the student's ability to solve problems similar to those presented in class.
+This project may take the form of a replication study, including the collection and analysis of new data.
+Active participation in class (oral presentation of the research project, quality of data collection, timely submission of reading notes, etc.) accounts for 25% of the final mark (it is not possible to retake this part of the assessment in August).

 Generative artificial intelligence (AI) must be used responsibly and in accordance with the practices of academic and scientific integrity.
 Scientific integrity requires that sources be cited, and the use of AI must always be reported.
 The use of artificial intelligence for tasks where it is explicitly forbidden will be considered as cheating.